sarcophagus-org/quickstart-archaeologist/README.md

 8. Run the service in the background

-   > `COMPOSE_PROFILES=service docker compose up -d`

-   or to run on the configured testnet:

-   > `COMPOSE_PROFILES=test docker compose up -d`
+   > `docker compose up archaeologist -d`

-9. You can verify your service is registered correctly by visiting https://dev-sarcophagus.netlify.app/archaeologists
+9. You can verify your service is registered correctly by visiting https://app.dev.sarcophagus.io/archaeologists

 - Please allow up to a minute for the archaeologist list to populate.